mjordan/tutorial_on_updating_using_workbench/README.md

 ### 3. Replacing files

-> Outcome of this exercise: Replace some thumbnail files.
+> Learning outcome of this exercise: Replace some thumbnail files.

 We will replace the thumbnail image for two of our nodes with this one: